-The non-work days for managers working in an assignment that is less than 12 months are commonly called "Z" days.
-Managers are encouraged to take these "Z" days in blocks of full weeks if possible.
-All "Z" days must be used before any charge is made against the manager's vacation bank.
+2. The non-work days for OP members on a limited-year assignment are commonly called "Z" days.
+Office professionals are encouraged to take these "Z" days in blocks of full weeks or non-instructional days if possible.
+All "Z" days must be used before any charge is made against the OP member's vacation bank.
+OP members employed 250-262 workdays normally have up to 10 Z-days, members employed 236 workdays normally have 24 to 26 Z-days, etc. Example: 240 workdays plus 21 Z-days = 261 days in the fiscal year.